IvannKurchenko/blog-data-prototyping/POST.md

 ## Prototype modifications
 After we have prototype generation in place, we want to apply various composable (!) transformations to it.
-[monocle 's `Lens`](https://www.optics.dev/Monocle/docs/optics/lens) is another great tool which can help us with this.
+[monocle 's `Lens`](https://www.optics.dev/Monocle/docs/optics/lens) is another great tool that can help us with this.
-We can split different fields transformation to individual lens to compose at the end.
+We can split different fields transformation to an individual lens to compose at the end.
 For instance:

 ```scala
 val novemberMonday = ZonedDateTime.of(2021, 11, 8, 13, 0, 0, 0, zone).toString